matsientst/dewdrop/README.md

 If you don't have cache, then you can query against a local datastore or however, you want to architect it.

+### Acknowledgements
+I want to thank a number of people for their help and support in creating this library.

+First, I want to thank Chris Condron at Event Store, and Josh Kempner at PerkinElmer for their expertise and guidance in creating the Dewdrop client library.
+A lot of the basis of Dewdrop was inspired by the [reactive-domain](https://github.com/ReactiveDomain/reactive-domain) project built in C# by both Chris and Josh.
+Second, I want to thank Tom Friedhof, Kurtis Moffett, and Ryan Hartman for their contributions and effort in creating Dewdrop.

+Thanks Guys!